raajthakur1/Thakur-Raaj-Portfolio/docs/courses/senior_engineering/capstone.md

 These two subsystems cover a wide bandwidth of operations.
 By having two distinct systems, the flight controller can focus solely on flight and reading data from sensors while the Raspberry Pi can focus on analyzing data and giving instructions to the flight controller.

-## Firmware {.collapsible}
-## Assembly {.collapsible}

 ### Tools Used:

 To make this project, the main tool that I used was a 3D printer.
 Specifically, I mainly used a Bambu Lab A1 and X1 Carbon.
 I used a Prusa Mini+ and Bambu Lab A1 Mini for smaller parts, but the major components don't fit on the 180mm • 180mm bed.

-Deadlines (did not meet)
+Additionally, I used a laser cutter to try and make a stencil, but it did not work out well.

 tools/files

-photos/videos
+## Firmware {.collapsible}
+## Assembly {.collapsible}

 ## Testing and Calibration {.collapsible}
 TBD